masterthemes/masterthemes/theme-spec.md

 Every theme file will contain a "theme" key for the theme name and optional "author" and "theme-url" keys for informational and attribution purposes.

+It is recommended, but not required, to use a repository naming scheme of: [theme-name]-mastertheme (with dashes as separators).

 ## Styles

 Styles are the identifiable syntax elements that can contain the following information: